-The conversation of #IsThereEnough starts another, about #agreement, that suggest that wealth is about something larger than money.
-It is about survival and standard of living.
-Money is only a means of storing it.
-Money, even when printed on paper, is backed by something.
+The conversation of #IsThereEnough starts another, about #agreement, and suggests that wealth is about something larger than money.
+It is about increasing survival and raising our standard of living.
+Money is only a means of storing wealth, but it is not wealth itself.
+Money is backed by something.
 It is backed by people.
 When we say that, we mean that it is backed by #agreement.
 Agreement is an economic driver, measure, and builder.

 Economics is an agreement.
 The one we are operating under contains a flaw, a bug in the software.
 It starts out with a false measure, a fictionally limited pie, that history has never proven, in fact, is limited.
 But because we all agree with that unproven idea and because we do not really challenge it, that agreement, false as it is, controls our economic results and just leaves people out of the picture.
-And, even if you yourself believe in abundance, if you live in an economic system that agrees with, and operates out of scarcity, you are still reluctantly in agreement with it.
+And, even if you yourself believe in abundance, if you live in an economic system that agrees with, and operates, out of scarcity, you are still (reluctantly) in agreement with it.

 If there is not enough to go around, if that is really the case, then survival and war have to take over, in one form or another, (hot, cold, cyber, information) and some people get to live/prosper and some people do not.
 But that is a pretty big gamble.
 The far more likely path, mathematically, is that we have enough water, land, and shelter for everyone.
 What we do not have enough of is #collaboration.